-Amended and Restated Code of Business Conduct and Ethics
+Code of Business Conduct and Ethics

 The reputation and integrity of Newmark Group, Inc. and its subsidiaries (collectively, the "Company") are valuable assets that are vital to the Company's success.
-Each officer, director, employee (including, without limitation, a leased employee), broker, (including independent contractor), and consultant of the Company (each, a "Covered Person") is responsible for conducting the Company's business and affairs in a manner that demonstrates a commitment to the highest standards of legal compliance and business and professional ethics and integrity.
+Each officer, director, employee (including, without limitation, a leased employee), broker, (including independent contractor), and consultant of the Company (each, a "Covered Person") is responsible for conducting the Company's business and affairs in a manner that demonstrates a commitment to the highest standards of legal compliance and business and professional ethics and integrity, respect for all individuals, human rights, freedom from discrimination, health and safety and with respect to Newmark's core values.